Azure/kubernetes-kms/README.md

 💡 Make sure you have a Kubernetes cluster version 1.10 or later, the minimum version that is supported by KMS Plugin for Key Vault.

-### 🎁 aks-engine

-[AKS Engine] creates customized Kubernetes clusters on Azure.

-Follow the AKS Engine documentation about [Azure Key Vault Data Encryption] and refer to the [example cluster configuration] to create a Kubernetes cluster with KMS Plugin for Key Vault automatically configured.
-Once the cluster is running, there will be an Azure Key Vault containing a new key in the same resource group as the cluster.

 ### Azure Kubernetes Service (AKS)

 Azure Kubernetes Service ([AKS]) creates managed, supported Kubernetes clusters on Azure.